starnowski/posmulten-hibernate/README.md

 </hibernate-configuration>
 ```

-For correct behaviour posmulten integration use "SCHEMA" strategy that is why it is required to specify this value for "hibernate.multiTenancy" property.
+For correct behavior, the posmulten integration uses the "SCHEMA" strategy which is why it is required to specify this value for the "hibernate.multiTenancy" property.
-There are two other component that need to be specified:
+There are two other components that need to be specified:
     -   "com.github.starnowski.posmulten.hibernate.core.connections.SharedSchemaMultiTenantConnectionProvider" as "hibernate.multi_tenant_connection_provider"
     -   "com.github.starnowski.posmulten.hibernate.core.CurrentTenantIdentifierResolverImpl" as "hibernate.tenant_identifier_resolver"
-And last but not least to have less thing to set up we have to specify property "posmulten.schema.builder.provider" with value ["lightweight"](#lightweight).
+And last but not least to have fewer things to set up we have to specify the property "posmulten.schema.builder.provider" with value ["lightweight"](#lightweight).
 By default configuration context used for session factory initialization is ["full"](#full).

 TODO